Clinical trials are vital to healthcare research and innovation. But finding clinical research volunteers can sometimes be a challenge.

-Clinical trials are vital to healthcare innovation but finding volunteers can be a challenge.
-When the National Institute for Healthcare Research (NIHR) launched a new research hub in the south of England, the Marketing team wanted to use social media to spread the word about volunteering opportunities.
+When the National Institute for Health and Care Research (NIHR) launched a new research hub in the south of England, they wanted to use social media to raise awareness of the role of clinical volunteers.

 The challenge